 - 1. Do not move victim unless safety dictates. - 2.
-Notify "base" of the extent of the medical emergency and your location. - 3.
-See "Field Injury Emergency Operations Procedure." - 4.
-If the injury appears to be life threatening, be prepared to give "base" as much information as possible so that they can relay the information to the professional (911) EMT's. - 5.
-See "Accident Report." - 6.
-If the injury is not life threatening or not likely to result in permanent disability, first aid care may be provided by a trained site personnel or the injured person will be transported to our industrial clinic by a supervisor or designee.
+Notify the Facility Manager of the extent of the medical emergency and your location. - 3.
+See "Field Injury Procedure" above. - 4.
+If the injury appears to be life threatening, be prepared to give the Facility Manager as much information as possible so that they can relay the information to the professional (911) EMTs. - 5.
+Complete Accident Report form. - 6.
+If the injury is not life threatening or not likely to result in permanent disability, first aid care may be provided by trained site personnel or the injured person will be transported to our industrial clinic by a supervisor or designee.